 - Heat oil in a large sauté pan over medium low heat.

-- Add onion and salt, sauté for 5 minutes, until soft.
+- Add onion (if using), sauté for 5 minutes, until soft.

 - Add cauliflower to the sauté pan sprinkle with salt.
 Cover and cook for 8-12 minutes, on low heat, stirring occasionally until soft.

 - Stir in parsley, (if using), and season with black pepper.

 You can make this rice without the onion or parsley.
 Simply sauté in a large skillet over medium heat in 1 tablespoon of oil.
 Cover with a lid so the cauliflower steams and becomes more tender.
 Cook for a total of 5-8 minutes, then season with salt and pepper.

 - Category: Vegetable

 If you would you like to have more simple delicious recipes of food that make you feel good sent to you each week, CLICK TO SIGN UP for my weekly email newsletter of recipes and tips for you to eat well and enjoy your wonderful life.